loot/libloot/cpp/README.md

 # libloot-rs C++ wrapper

-This is an **experimental** wrapper around the Rust reimplementation of libloot that provides a C++ interface that's ABI-compatible with libloot v0.26.1.
+This is a wrapper around libloot that provides a C++ interface that's ABI-compatible with libloot v0.26.1.

 The wrapper has two layers: